ColeTrammer/iros/docs/build.md

 ### Build Commands

 Note that these commands apply using a dev container or locally, once things are setup.
+To use clang instead, use the `clang_iros_x86_64` preset instead.

 #### Configure